Updated August 2023

 - the Laundreez washing kit is no more than a space-saving collapsible bag into which you place your dirty clothes, fill up with water and washing powder, and gently swash around until they appear clean enough.

-- if you can do it, there is almost certain to be an app for it to download onto your smartphone – it is estimated that there are already more than 100,000 different apps available for both iPhone and Android devices;
+- if you can do it, there is almost certain to be an app for it to download onto your smartphone – it is estimated that there are nearly 9 million apps available in the world (as at August 2023);

 - there are also a number of apps which might be of special interest or use to caravanners;